Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

         }
       }
      ```
-     This is the structure of the class.
-It contains the name of the package, the Class call, and the script configuration in order to use commands to run the pipelines.
-The Jenkins file         still calls the functions of the groovy script, but now these scripts will call the Class.
-Here is a exaaple of the groovy function
+     The class structure includes the package name, the class declaration, and script configuration to enable the execution of commands in the pipeline.
+The Jenkinsfile still calls the
+     Groovy script functions, but these functions now invoke the class.
+Here’s an example of a Groovy function:

       ```
       #!/user/bin/env groovy